 I also used Wilton Colormist to spray some of the flowers pink and voila! – I was almost done.
 Doing all of that took about an hour.

 Lastly, I had to get a topper on the cake.
 Since modeling chocolate is the easiest medium to work with when you need something ready to use quickly, I decided to make the flamingo out of pink modeling chocolate.
+(Learn more about modeling chocolate in this Modeling Chocolate Magic cake decorating class)

 Actually, I had decided about the modeling chocolate first thing that morning (when I was in panic mode) so I made it first and let it be setting up in the fridge while I decorated the cake.